 Your achievement in this subject is dependent upon excellent attendance, punctuality and effort.
 You will learn in a friendly atmosphere, using a variety of assessment methods including essay writing, presentations, timed exercises, group & pair work, tests & review meetings.

 Where will it take me?

-A qualification in Film Studies is highly valued by many universities and employers alike.
-Film Studies is also an excellent subject to complement many courses, such as Media, English, Psychology, Sociology, Photography and Art and Design.
+You can progress from this A Level to a creative art or visual culture-based degree.
+Film Studies is valued by many universities and employers alike and is also an excellent subject to complement to many courses, such as Media, English, Psychology, Sociology, Photography, and Art and Design.